Brass students performing in a Mead Witter School of Music Wind Ensemble Concert

 PhD Diss/DMA Project

-The project must take the form of an original composition, demonstrating a certain level of ambition and rigor either in the size or scope of the creative work, e.g. an opera, symphonic work, or concerto to name a few examples.
-Although it may be based upon pre-existing text or other materials, the bulk of the project must be original creative work done by the candidate.
-The composition is accompanied by a written document that describes in detail the methodology of the creative process.
+The DMA project will be an original composition showing a certain level of ambition and rigor, either in the size or scope of the creative work chosen, e.g. an opera, symphonic work, concerto, to name a few examples.
+Although it may be based on pre-existing text or other materials, the bulk of the project must be original creative work by the candidate.
+The project proposal (due no later than one semester in advance of the defense) should contain a thorough discussion of the composition to be undertaken, including the title, instrumentation, and duration of both individual movements and the piece as a whole, as well as compositional techniques and strategies to be used.

 Additional Coursework